kcl-lang/kcl-lang.io/blog/2023-04-27-new-version-feature-interpretation-kclvm-go-feature-overview/index.md

 ---
 slug: 2023-new-version-feature-interpretation-kclvm-go-feature-overview
-title: See Goodbye to Old KCL Go SDK, New One is Out
+title: See Goodbye to Old KCL Go SDK, the New One is Out!
 authors:
   name: KCL Team
   title: KCL Team